-OCCI can be used in conjunction with the SNIA cloud storage standard, Cloud Data Management Interface (CDMI) [5] to provide enhanced management of the cloud computing storage and data.
-For storage managed through CDMI, see the section on StorageLink
+OCCI can be used in conjunction with the SNIA cloud storage standard, Cloud Data Management Interface (CDMI) [?], to provide enhanced management of the cloud computing storage and data.
+For storage managed through CDMI, see Section 3.4.3.

 3.4 Linking Infrastructure Resources